 Cooking Utensils Set (Amazon)

 I’m generally not a big fan of big sets of miscellaneous gadgets, but this might be the exception.
-Having a collection of various shaped utensils comes in very handy, as the cook figures out their favorites.
+Having a collection of various shapes of utensils comes in very handy, as the cook figures out their favorites.
 They’ll no doubt whittle down the set to a subset of workhorse tools, but that’s okay.
 Giving this as a gift saves a lot of legwork on their part.

 Floor mat (Amazon)